waywardgeek/cardstream/README.md

 state.
 It may make sense to reset the deck state between messages, and to send a prefix specifying how the deck was permuted.

-For example, you could find two random cards and put them on the top of the top of the deck, and transmit those two cards as a prefix.
+For example, you could find two random cards and put them on top of deck, and prepend those two cards to the message.
 Before using the deck, you could randomize it with 26 card generation operations.

 ## Examples